 There are many different types of car insurance coverages that make up your car insurance policy.
-Each driver has unique needs based on where they live, their driving history, their age and the car they drive.
+Each driver has unique needs based on where they live, their driving history, their age, and the car they drive.
 Understanding the difference between liability vs. full coverage and what they cover is key when trying to choose coverage to fit your needs.
 Below you can find out what liability and full coverage are and see how they differ.

 What is liability coverage?

 Liability coverage is the part of your car insurance coverage that is required in most states for all car owners.
-In short, it covers the damage you cause to other people and their property in an accident, but it’s separated into two different parts: bodily injury liability and property damage liability.
+In short, it covers the damage you cause to other people and their property in an accident, but it's separated into two different parts: bodily injury liability and property damage liability.
 However, remember that some states require more than just liability car insurance.

 Bodily injury liability (BI)

 Bodily injury liability covers expenses for injuries or death to other drivers, passengers, or pedestrians in an accident the policyholder was found at fault for.
 It covers medical expenses, loss of income, and funeral expenses of the accident victims.
 Additionally, bodily injury liability covers the policyholder's legal fees in the event they're sued over the accident.
 This coverage also helps pay for medical bills in the event of an accident.

 Property damage liability covers expenses for damage to property that belongs to another party/parties involved in an accident the policyholder was found at fault for.
 Property damaged in an accident is usually another car, but it can be many different types of objects, such as a fence or house.
 Additionally, property damage liability covers the legal fees of the policyholder if they're sued over damages from the accident.

 How is liability displayed on a policy?

 In most cases, car insurance companies group bodily injury and property damage liability together when your limits are displayed on your policy.
 It'll be grouped with three dollar amounts representing the maximum amount your insurance company will pay for that type of damage.